wpilibsuite/frc-docs/source/docs/hardware/sensors/analog-potentiometers-hardware.rst

 Wiring an analog potentiometer
 ------------------------------

-As suggested by the names, analog potentiometers connect to the RoboRIO's :doc:`analog input <analog-inputs-hardware>` ports.
+As suggested by the names, analog potentiometers connect to the roboRIO's :doc:`analog input <analog-inputs-hardware>` ports.
 To understand how exactly to wire potentiometers, however, it is important to understand their internal circuitry.

 |Potentiometer| |Voltage Divider|

 The picture above on the left shows a typical potentiometer.
 There are three pins, just as there are on the RIO's analog inputs.
 The middle pin is the signal pin, while the outer pins can both be *either* power or ground.

 As mentioned before, a potentiometer is a voltage divider, as shown in the circuit diagram on the right.
 As the potentiometer shaft turns, the resistances R1 and R2 change; however, their sum remains constant [1]_.
-Thus, the voltage across the entire potentiometer remains constant (for the RoboRIO, this would be 5 volts), but the voltage between the signal pin and either the voltage or ground pin varies linearly as the shaft turns.
+Thus, the voltage across the entire potentiometer remains constant (for the roboRIO, this would be 5 volts), but the voltage between the signal pin and either the voltage or ground pin varies linearly as the shaft turns.

 Since the circuit is symmetric, it is reversible - this allows the user to choose at which end of the travel the measured voltage is zero, and at which end it is 5 volts.
 To reverse the directionality of the sensor, it can simply be wired backwards!
 Be sure to check the directionality of your potentiometer with a multimeter to be sure it is in the desired orientation before soldering your wires to the contacts.